How is India’s Act East Policy faring today?

 The Act East Policy and India’s relationship with ASEAN nations at all three levels – bilateral, sub-regional and regional – will continue to pass through a fascinating, complex stage in the coming year.
 The policy is doing well, but it should perform better if the convergence of interests with ASEAN is consolidated further, and if India could deliver faster on its commitments.

-The author gratefully acknowledges the sponsorship of the study tour by Kalinga International Foundation (KIF), an institutional partner of Gateway House, which is chaired by Ambassador Lalit Mansingh, former foreign secretary.
+References The author gratefully acknowledges the sponsorship of the study tour by Kalinga International Foundation (KIF), an institutional partner of Gateway House, which is chaired by Ambassador Lalit Mansingh, former foreign secretary.
 This essay reflects the author’s personal views.